adrian-amaglio/article-managment/README.md

+This project is discontinued and never reached a stable state.

 # Article managment
 Offer an API and a nice web interface to manage article redaction workflow.
 This tool aim to be simple to use or configure for quick installation but customizable for needy organizations.